kchndesign/ecommerce-project/README.md

 This is a mock e-commerce website that uses create-react-app and firestore.
-The products are stored as firestore documents and user interactions requiring persistence like a favourites product list or adding products to their cart use localStorage.
+The products are stored as firestore documents and user interactions requiring persistence like a favourites product list or adding products to their cart using localStorage.

 ## Contents